 It makes sense for a robust platform like Pendo not to be as cheap as you’d like.

 But, compared to some other products, its price is not completely justifiable.
 With 5-figure yearly packages, it might be challenging for small to medium-sized businesses to afford Pendo.

 The integration and maintenance of Pendo is a full-time job for at least one technical person, especially during the initial setup.

-More and more businesses complain that the setup of Pendo is a tough one to get right, and you might need to significantly change the structure of your product.
-Additionally, a lot of users have complained that even the slightest change in your product can result in Pendo errors that take hours to fix.
+More and more businesses complain that the setup of Pendo is a tough one to get right, and you might need to change the structure of your product significantly.
+Additionally, many users have complained that even the slightest change in your product can result in Pendo errors that take hours to fix.

 The UI isn’t the most self-explanatory, and different people from different teams in your business will have to invest serious time to understand the basic functions.

 Pendo’s product analytics are powerful, don’t get me wrong.